MischaU8/yumyum/exercises/modeling-exercise-10_Vl4qy3qEsOw.md

 yum yum Floyd here with a quick look at basic asset creation in Plasticity to
-Showcase some of the features in plasticity let's build the simple object start by creating a 180 Arc with the center Arc tool then create two new line curves that extend the arc on each end
+Showcase some of the features in
+Plasticity let's build the simple object start by creating a 180 Arc with the center Arc tool then create two new line curves that extend the arc on each end